maxjr82/MLinQCbook22-KMs/README.md

 dataset of small molecules.
 Then, this kernel matrix is used to illustrate how to train a non-linear machine learning model (regression or classification) and make predictions for a new data point.

+- Case study for Fitting with kernel ridge regression (fitting_with_KRR.ipynb):

+This notebook provides an implementation of KRR (Kernel Ridge Rergression) from scratch with numpy library and the corresponding formula.
+After the implementation, this notebook will use this KRR class to fit $H_2$ FCI data with Linear kernel and Guassian kernel, then plot it to show the result.
+You can also change the hyperparameter by yourself to see how the result changes with different hyperparameter.

 - Case study for unsupervised learning using kernels (case_study_kpca.ipynb):

 This notebook provides an implementation of the **kernel PCA (KPCA)** algorithm from scratch using the